scala/scala3/docs/docs/reference/metaprogramming/inline.md

 ```

 The scrutinee `x` is examined statically and the inline match is reduced
-accordingly returning the corresponding value (with the type specialized due to
+accordingly returning the corresponding value (with the type specialized because `g` is declared `transparent`).
-the `<:` in the return type).
 This example performs a simple type test over the
 scrutinee.
 The type can have a richer structure like the simple ADT below.
 `toInt` matches the structure of a number in [Church-encoding](https://en.wikipedia.org/wiki/Church_encoding)
 and _computes_ the corresponding integer.